Fine Arts BFA Degree Program

 |TOTAL CREDIT REQUIREMENTS|

-Art History choice: 9 credits.
-HA 331 Contemporary Art and Culture: 1945 to the Present (3 cr.), HA 411 Western Theories of Art (3 cr.), and choice of one (1) HA course that meets the General Education Other World Civilizations requirement (G9).
+- Art History choice: 9 credits.
+HA 331, HA 411, and choice of one (1) HA course that meets the General Education Other World Civilizations requirement (G9).
 See the full list of Art/Design History courses under HA: History of Art and Civilization.